 There’s nothing sweeter than free classroom resources (except maybe the candy).
 If you are looking for fun activities to add to your lesson plan on a budget, we offer tons of free Halloween worksheets that cover a variety of subjects, topics, and grade levels.
 Students will love activities such as spooky word searches, creating their own haunted house, writing a ghostly tale, and so much more.

-Monster-Sized Learning Activities
+Incorporate Spell-Binding Learning Activities

 Spooky activities do not just have to stay in the classroom.
-My Take-Along Halloween Tablets keep students entertained during the Halloween season from just about anywhere, with 64 pages of fun, on-the-go activities.
-From apple picking mazes to skeleton-themed matching games, this tablet keeps children engaged while practicing essential skills.
+From apple picking mazes to skeleton-themed matching games, My Take-Along Halloween eBook Tablets keep students entertained during the Halloween season with 64 pages of printable fun, on-the-go activities kids can enjoy from just about anywhere.

 Great Halloween Boo-ks

 Halloween is one of the best times of the school year to introduce young children to the magic of reading and provide them with books that give lifelong lessons and help expand their appreciation for storytelling.
 In the book How to Be Friends with This Werewolf, students learn how to create lasting friendships with others who may not necessarily be like them.
 This easy-to-read children’s book is a great introduction for beginner readers to develop basic reading skills, learn about empathy, and engage their creativity with the help of friendly mythical creatures in a fun and thoughtful way.

 Students can follow along and learn how to make the perfect pumpkin decorations (with a little help of course!) in The Perfect Jack-O’-Lantern Reader.
 Another great example is Trick or Treat, a fun book that features vivid illustrations of monsters that children dress up as for the holiday.
 Also available in Spanish, students can use this text as inspiration for their costumes, as well as an entertaining and engaging way to develop new vocabulary.